John Arthur Grant : Associate Artist

 • He discovered that arranging music on computer software meant that his illegible hand-writing was taken out of the equation, leading to years of arranging work for Channel 9's Carols By Candlelight and other live-to-air broadcasts, and for Hugh Jackman, Jerry Lewis, and hundreds more clients.

-• He improvised with the Terminal Quartet at the Make It Up Club, partly with fingers in ears when the performer next to him got a little too loud.
+• He improvised with Andrew Garton's Terminal Quartet at the Make It Up Club, partly with fingers in ears when the performer next to him kept turning up the volume.

 • Fascinated with sonic art, sound design, new and experimental music, he composed and designed an installation for sound art festival Sonic Residues 02 at Australian Centre for Contemporary Art, Melbourne.